For Organizations

 Practical heat-safety coordination for teams working outside.

-A future layer for heat-day operations.
+A practical layer for heat-day operations.

 Field team support